 Upload your project to the Monaca Cloud by clicking the Upload button.

-Build window by clicking the Remote Build button.
+2. Open the Build window by clicking the Remote Build button.

 3. The debug build is selected by default.
 Click Start Build.